 If you made this recipe prior to 2018, you may notice it’s a little different now.
 I’ve been doing some pretty extensive research over the last few years (thanks to findings and publications by a bunch of mega brainy gut experts), and I’ve recently decided to join the glutard (AKA gluten free) crusade.
 As such, this recipe is now gluten free.
 It’s still FODMAP friendly, low in fructose and tastes the same as before, but calls for gut-friendlier alternatives to the gluten.
 Your belly will thank you for it, and I hope your tastebuds still do, too!
 Ax

-3 large free range eggs (approx. 55g each), organic if possible, lightly beaten
+3 large organic free range eggs (approx 65g each), lightly beaten

 ¼ cup (50g) coconut oil, melted